25 April - 21 June 2015, Open Friday to Sunday 11-5pm

 The interface is the boundary across which information is exchanged, causing a transformation in one or both sides of that boundary.
 The artists in this exhibition, critical practitioners in art and technology, lift the veil on contemporary interfaces; setting out alternative routes, aesthetic visions and disruptive behaviours.

-An extension of the exhibition co-curated by Furtherfield and Julian Stadon for ISMAR 2014.
-It introduces a new work and slit-scanner hack workshops by Nathaniel Stern to be created as part of a residency.
+The exhibition introduces a new work and slit-scanner hack workshops by Nathaniel Stern to be created as part of a residency.

 3 Keys - The River Oracle is a game of chance and divination in association with The Moving Forest, Act 0.
 It attempts to invoke the relationship between the divinatory functions of our contemporary 'influencing machines' (cybernetic systems and game theory using data-mining, data profiling and data protection) and traditional magical ones, creating new machines in the process.
 Using tools such as cards, dowsing, stick throwing to interpret phenomena in the landscape, historical and current, 'readings' can be cast, allowing associative action, language and thought to determine what might happen in the future, to create a path, an artwork.